gregmarcjan/vinylchum/README.md

 https://www.discogs.com/settings/developers

-3) Add your key to the API_Key variable in the MainController.java
+3) Add your key to the API_Key variable in the HomeController.java

 You are all set!